 9 Picturesque Trails In Michigan That Are Perfect For Winter Hiking

 Who says you have to spend the winter months cooped up indoors?
 After all, Michigan is home to an incredible assortment of outdoor activities that make for fantastic natural adventures when the chilly weather arrives.
-If you love to immerse yourself in the beauty of winter, be sure to visit these nine incredible hiking spots in the Great Lakes State that lend themselves well to cold weather strolls.
+If you love to immerse yourself in the beauty of winter, be sure to visit these nine incredible winter hikes in Michigan that lend themselves well to cold-weather strolls.

 1. Pyramid Point Trail (Sleeping Bear Dunes National Lakeshore)

 is stunning all year long, but there’s something extra special about checking it out during the winter months.
 After a half-mile trek, you’ll enjoy breathtaking views of Lake Michigan and spectacular glimpses of the surrounding snow landscapes.
 There’s no better place to appreciate the beauty of winter along Michigan’s lakeshores.

 2. William Derby Nature Preserve Loop (M-134, Cedarville)